-The court ruled the guard was following orders.
-Which meant someone ordered him to kill randomly.
+He was shot while walking a dog.
+The court ruled the guard was only following orders.

 April 11, 1943: James Hatsuaki Wakasa was killed in cold blood by a guard while walking his dog.